← Back to Home

 Design system elements

-There is one other point of success I'd like to note.
-This may not seem like a key component of the design process — however, it was key to helping new editors learn a new tool and feel comfortable in a new workflow.
-To increase editorial tool adoption at a larger scale, I did the following:
+One key component was helping new editors learn a new tool and feel comfortable in a new workflow.
+To increase tool adoption, I did the following:

 • Hosted learning sessions with branded content contributors, editors, editorial contributors, and designers to introduce them to a new tool and gather their feedback and pain points in real time.

 • Participated in weekly cross-department meetings for editorial initiatives.
-Our most recent initiative, Riding Solo, was an excellent forum for me to hear from editors, designers, and other members of the content team as they used this new tool and gather feature ideas and tool improvements.
+The initiative Riding Solo was an excellent forum for me to hear from editors, designers, and other creatives as they used the new tool to gather ideas and improvements.

 • Helped get editors and other contributors unstuck.
-Acting as a debugger and source of knowledge can seem like a pain, but it's the best way to hear raw, honest feedback and build trust among your stakeholders.
+Acting as a debugger helped me hear raw, honest feedback and build trust among stakeholders.

 A slideshow paired with the editor